mach-composer/mach-composer-cli/docs/src/topics/development/environment.md

 ## Installing the CLI

 MACH composer is written in Go.
-For macOs and Linux users the easiest way to install MACH composer is via brew:
+For macOS and Linux users the easiest way to install MACH composer is via brew:

 ```bash